 Students nominate themselves for this award.
 To apply:

 - Overview of Research Paper.
 Describe the work you will do in the summer to prepare your research for presentation at a regional or national conference and potentially for publication.
 Include the mentoring activities in which you and your faculty mentor will engage.
 If you have already received a GSRM award, briefly describe the research progress, presentations and/or publications that resulted from that experience.
-The document should be a maximum of four pages, double spaced, inclusive of images, graphs, tables, notes and/or references as appropriate.
+The document must be a maximum of four pages double-spaced.
+Any images, graphs, tables, notes and/or references may be single-spaced and included within the four pages.
 Minimum font size 11 pt., with at least 1-inch margins.
 Pages in excess of four will not be forwarded for review.

 - Resume or Curriculum Vitae.